Welcome to Part 2 of a 3-part blog series on COVID-19.

 These channels in particular tend to be focused on younger demographics, but the statement of increased interactivity can be broadly applied.

 Wondering what channels your business should be investing in?
-Contact us today!
+See our blog, “How to Choose the Right Advertising Channel” or, simply contact us today!

 There you have it for what you can do in the “now” through this pandemic when it comes to marketing.
 Head on over to the last part of our COVID-19 blog series, “Post-COVID-19 Marketing – What to Expect?”